Asymptotics of relative heat traces and determinants on open surfaces of finite area

-When considering the trace of the operator in the right hand side of equation (\ref{eq:Duhprinchohg1}) as an integral using heat kernels and their estimates one has to take two aspects into account.
+When considering the trace of the operator on the right-hand side of (\ref{eq:Duhprinchohg1}) as an integral using heat kernels and their estimates one has to take two aspects into account.
 One is related with the time singularity at $t=0$ and the other one is related with the convergence of the space integral.
 The idea of breaking up the integral in equation (\ref{eq:b1gntsi1g1h}) comes from the need to avoid the time singularities coming from the heat kernel $K_{h}(z,z',s)$ ($K_{g}(z,z',t-s)$) close to $s=0$ ($t-s=t$) that do not integrate to something finite in a neighborhood of zero (of $t$).

-Equation (\ref{eq:b1gntsi1g1h}) reduces the proof of Theorem \ref{theorem:trchocdacm} to the following Proposition: \begin{proposition} Let $0< a < b <\infty$, under the same conditions of Theorem \ref{theorem:trchocdacm} we have that for each $t\in [a,b]$, the operators are trace class and each trace norm is uniformly bounded on $t\in [a,b]$. \end{proposition}
+Equation (\ref{eq:b1gntsi1g1h}) reduces the proof of Theorem \ref{theorem:trchocdacm} to the following Proposition: \begin{proposition} Let $0< a < b <\infty$, under the same conditions of Theorem \ref{theorem:trchocdacm} we have that for each $t\in [a,b]$, the operators are trace class and each trace norm is uniformly bounded on $[a,b]$. \end{proposition}